ricelink/finding-all-spanning-trees-in-directed-graph/README.md

 #from C++ to python
 #run with Python 3.6

-reference: Gabow, H. N., & Myers, E. W. (1978).
+#reference: Gabow, H. N., & Myers, E. W. (1978).
 Finding all spanning trees of directed and undirected graphs.
 SIAM Journal on Computing, 7(3), 280-287.

+#According to other users, this python code exist some bugs that cannot find all the spanning trees and needs further debug.
+2022-06-21 16:37